NikunjRajpara/PrepDesk/README.md

   Built using Flutter for a responsive and user-friendly experience on Android, iOS, and Web.

 - ⚡ **Lightweight & Offline Support**
-  Uses JSON for local question storage, enabling fast and offline exam loading.
+  Uses JSON for local question storage, enabling fast exam loading.

 - 🔐 **Authentication & Data Handling**
   Integrated with Firebase for user authentication and secure data management.